Schildgard/Schildgard/README.md

 👨‍🎓 currently studying Games Programming at the SAE Institute in Bochum, Germany, aiming straight for my Diplomas degree!
-🖥️ 1.5 years of experience in C# and Unity Game Engine.
+🖥️ profitient in C#, C++ and C.
-📖 basic knowledge and skills on C and C++.
-📖 currently educating myself with Unreal Engine.
+📖 currently educating myself with Unreal Engine and Graphics Programming.